-Votes cast on the bills by Baltimore-area members appear elsewhere in this issue of the Catholic Review.
-You can contact your area's lawmakers by visiting the web site of our Maryland Catholic Conference at www.mdcathcon.org.
+Votes cast on the bills by Baltimore-area members appear on page 10 in this issue of The Catholic Review.
+You can contact your area's lawmakers by visiting the Web site of our Maryland Catholic Conference at www.mdcathcon.org.
 If they voted to defend traditional marriage, thank them.
 If they didn't, encourage them to do better next time.